fresheneesz/sourcemap-locator/README.md

 var findSourcemap = require('sourcemap-locator') // use webpack (recommended) or browserify
 ```

-These return the sourcemap URL, or undefined if it isn't found:
+These return a future of the sourcemap URL, or future undefined if it isn't found:
 ```javascript
 findSourcemap.fromUrl(originalSourceUrl)
 findSourcemap.fromSource(originalSourceText) // works in node.js (the other ones don't)
 ```

-These return the text of the sourcemap file, or undefined if it isn't found:
+These return a future of the text of the sourcemap file, or future undefined if it isn't found:
 ```javascript
 findSourcemap.fromUrl(originalSourceUrl, true)
 findSourcemap.fromSource(originalSourceUrl, true)